Rhinoplasty – Procedure, Recovery & Risks

-Everyone’s face is asymmetric in one way or another therefore you need to keep in mind that facial surgical procedure, or any other plastic surgery done to correct a certain body imperfections, may not produce the exact result that you are expecting.
+Everyone’s face is asymmetric in one way or another, therefore, you need to keep in mind that facial surgical procedure, or any other plastic surgery done to correct certain body imperfections, may not produce the exact result that you are expecting.

 Be ready to face the consequences of your decision in case the surgery does not pan out the way you imagined.

 The average rhinoplasty cost is between $4,000 and $6,000 per procedure.